statictype/rust-http-server/README.md

 # rust-http-server

-learning rust by building an http server from a tutorial.
+learning rust by building a very basic single threaded http server from a tutorial.